Skip to main content

 About

 Each student enrolls in two classes per semester and attends corresponding study halls.
 Students receive individualized attention and academic support from the faculty, staff and volunteers who work with the program.
-Every study hall is staffed by tutors and teaching assistants who are available to assist students in mastering new material, edit papers and to provide any other necessary support.
+Every study hall is staffed by tutors and teaching assistants who are available to assist students in mastering new material, edit papers and provide any other necessary support.
 In addition to the core academic offerings, the Center provides supplemental programming including skill-building workshops, non-credit bearing remedial classes, discussion groups and lectures by visiting professors.
-The Center has also helped students transition to life outside of prison; they have continued to pursue higher education at both two and four-year colleges, and obtain gainful employment.
+The Center has also helped students transition to life outside of prison; they have continued to pursue higher education at both two and four-year colleges and obtain gainful employment.

-By fostering innovative and collaborative learning, the Center offers a dynamic approach to reduce recidivism rates and democratize access to educational opportunity.
+By fostering innovative and collaborative learning, the Center offers a dynamic approach to reduce recidivism rates and democratize access to educational opportunities.
 The Center is a member of the Consortium for the Liberal Arts in Prison.

 Get Involved